Politics of New Brunswick: 1987-present

 During the 1987 election, Frank McKenna's liberal party won all 58 seats.

-Since 2000, the province has had four leaders, Bernard Lord, who was elected twice, Shawn Graham, David Alward and Brian Gallant.
-Lord was defeated based in part on the perceived mismanagement of the NB Power thermal generating stations.
+Since 2000, the province has had six leaders, Bernard Lord, Shawn Graham, David Alward, Brian Gallant, Blaine Higgs and Susan Holt.
+The Canadian Broadcasting corporation characterized the policy differences between the parties as small.

 On September 19, 2006, the Liberals won a majority with 29 out of 55 seats, making 38-year-old Shawn Graham the new Premier of New Brunswick on a platform called the Charter for Change, which pledged to focus on "the three Es": energy, education and the economy.

 In the 2010 general election, the Progressive Conservatives won 42 out of 55 seats, making David Alward the 32nd Premier of New Brunswick.
-The controversy this time was over the planned sale of NB Power to Hydro-Quebec.
+The controversy this time was over the planned sale of NB Power to Hydro-Québec.

 On 24 September 2014 Brian Gallant was elected with 27 seats out of 49.
 An important election issue was hydraulic fracturing, which was supported by the government, while the Liberal opposition promised to implement a moratorium on the practice.
 As Green Party of New Brunswick elected with their first seat for their leader David Coon in newly created Fredericton South district.

 On 24 September 2018, the Progressive Conservatives won 22 out of 49 seats, while the Liberal party received the plurality of votes cast.
 The Liberals won 21 seats.
 The Green Party of New Brunswick and the People's Alliance of New Brunswick each won 3 seats.

 On 14 September 2020, the Progressive Conservatives won 27 out of 49 seats, thus getting a small PC majority, while the Liberal party decreasing both voters and losing 4 seats.
 The Green Party of New Brunswick retains its 3 seats, but gaining more voters.
 While, the People's Alliance of New Brunswick has loss more voters than the Liberals, and lose one seat.

+On 21 September 2024, the Liberals gained a decisive majority of 31, wilth the Progressive Conservatives and Greens winning 16 and 2 respectively.